laudeco/dolibar-stock-manager/README.md

 That being said, this project can be public on the internet since it does not expose any sensitive data to the user.
 If you do not have any account on the Dolibarr instance you cannot have access to the products.

+The project include one native barcode scanner.
+Like that from a mobile device it's possible to scan the barcode.
+Currently only the code 128 barcode.

 ## Technical point of view

 This project uses [Symfony 5](http://symfony.com/), everything is not yet clean.
 Feel free to help on the project.